 CRAWFORD.
 Dec.
-31-Beginning at the mouth of the Embarras and running with said river to the intersection of the line dividing townships number three and four north, of range eleven west, of the second principal meridian; thence west with said township line to the meridian and due north until it strikes the line of Upper Canada; thence to the line that sep-arates this territory from the state of Indiana; and thence south with said dividing line to the beginning shall constitute a separate county, to be called CRAWFORD.
-[Territorial Laws, 1816-17, p.
-21.]
+31 - Beginning at the mouth of the Embarras and running with said river to the intersection of the line dividing townships number three and four north, of range eleven west, of the second principal meridian; thence west with said township line to the meridian and due north until it strikes the line of Upper Canada; thence to the line that separates this territory from the State of Indiana; and thence south with said dividing line to the beginning shall constitute a separate county, to be called CRAWFORD.

-NOTE-The northeastern line of Pope county was changed by act of Dec.
-26,1816, and estab-lished as follows: ''Beginning at Rock and Cave [Cave-in-Rock] on the Ohio river; thence a straight line to the corner of townships number ten and eleven south and ranges number seven and eight, east of the third principal meridian.''
-[Territorial Laws, 1816-17, p.
-10.]
+^{}NOTE - The northeastern line of Pope County was changed by act of Dec.
+26, 1816, and established as follows: "Beginning at Rock and Cave [Cave-in-Rock] on the Ohio River; thence a straight line to the corner of townships number ten and eleven south and ranges number seven and eight, east of the third principal meridian."